If Japan isn’t traditional enough already, these 6 books show you the country in a whole new light.

 A fiction book set in Japan by Min Jin Lee

 Post-war Japan is hardly tolerant of Korean immigrants.
-Looking down at the newly arrived Asians looking for ways to better their lives, the Japanese keeps the Koreans at street markets, in rural areas, or in pachinko parlors.
+Looking down at the newly arrived Asians looking for ways to better their lives, the Japanese keep the Koreans at street markets, in rural areas, or in pachinko parlors.

 Plain-looking Sunja is yet to learn what it takes to live and survive in Japan.
 The only daughter of a crippled Korean fisherman, the teenage girl gets seduced by a wealthy foreigner.
 A Korean by blood and a Japanese by marriage, Koh Hansu promises to take care of the teenage girl and her baby.